-Discovering what's eating your impatiens (Impatiens walleriana) leaves is not always obvious, but when you get a positive bug identification, you can start a treatment plan.
-Impatiens resist major pest infestations but occasionally slugs and black vine weevils chew on the leaves.
-Aphids, thrips and other sap-sucking insects also affect impatiens sucking juice from inside the leaves.
-Impatiens grow as perennials U.S. Department of Agriculture plant hardiness zones 10 through 11, but can be treated as annuals and grow in most areas.
+Identifying what's eating your impatiens (Impatiens walleriana) leaves is not always obvious, but when you get a positive bug identification, you can start a treatment plan.
+Impatiens resist major pest infestations, but occasionally, slugs and black vine weevils chew on the leaves.
+Aphids, thrips, and other sap-sucking insects also affect impatiens by sucking the juice from inside the leaves.
+Impatiens grow as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 11 but can be treated as annuals and grown in most areas.

 Whenever you see large holes in impatiens leaves, you are likely dealing with a slug problem.
 Slugs move slowly, making them easy to catch, but you have to find them first.
-They hide during the heat of the day, under leaves or on the ground and come out at night.
-Hunt them at night with a flashlight.
-Pick off any you find and drop them into a bucket of water with a capful of dish soap.
-The soap kills the slugs, making them easier to get rid of.
-The other alternative is squishing which is an unpleasant task.
-Wear gloves while picking the slugs off, if it makes you feel better.
+They hide during the heat of the day under leaves or on the ground and come out at night.
+Hunt them at night with a flashlight and pick off any you find.
+Drop them into a bucket of soapy water.
+The soap kills the slugs, making them easier to eliminate.
+The other alternative is squishing, which is an unpleasant task.

-Cucumber beetles leave small round holes in impatiens flowers.
+Cucumber beetles leave small, round holes in impatiens flowers.
 Look for yellow beetles covered with black spots or stripes feeding on the flowers.
 While pesticides aren't an option for this beetle, you can pick them off by hand.
-Allowing a few hungry garden spiders to live near your impatiens can also helps keep cucumber beetles from feasting on your flowers.
+Allowing a few hungry garden spiders to live near your impatiens can help keep cucumber beetles from feasting on your flowers.

-While aphids don't chew holes in impatiens leaves, they do suck sap, essentially eating the juicy insides of the leaves and sometimes the flowers.
-Look for tiny black, brown, green or white insects in clusters.
+While aphids don't chew holes in impatiens leaves, they do suck sap, essentially eating the juicy insides of the leaves.
+Look for tiny black, brown, green, or white insects in clusters.
 Yellowing leaves or black sooty mold on the leaves also point to an aphid infestation.
-Use a ready-to-use insecticidal soap spray on each infested leaf or plant part.
+Use a ready-to-use insecticidal soap spray as indicated on the product label.
 Spray the area directly until it is saturated but avoid getting it dripping wet.
 Reapply once a week until the aphids are gone.